curvenote/scienceicons/README.md

 ## License

-This library is based on [heroicons](https://www.npmjs.com/package/heroicons), see [MIT license](https://github.com/tailwindlabs/heroicons/blob/master/LICENSE).
+This library is primarily based on [heroicons](https://www.npmjs.com/package/heroicons), see [MIT license](https://github.com/tailwindlabs/heroicons/blob/master/LICENSE).
+For other cases, license and attribution information can be found in comments within individual `.svg` files.

 ## License